Information regarding the situation in Afghanistan and applications about residence in Norway

 There are neither no changes in the requirements to obtain a family immigration permit.
 For information regarding the requirements for your case type, please follow this link and answer the questions to find the relevant information.

 Suppose you already have a family immigration permit and cannot travel to Norway within the entry deadline stated in your permit.
 In that case, UDI can help you extend the entry deadline.
-You can call us or send us an email by choosing the relevant case type and filling in the contact form.
+You can contact us by choosing the relevant case type and filling in the contact form.

 There is no change in the application process for a residence permit in Norway, and the rules for family immigration are the same.
 However, there is a change in how you can apply for family immigration.